 You can withdraw from units online via studentConnect up until the Census Date of the teaching period.
 Each teaching period has a different Census Date, so make sure that you check which teaching periods that you are enrolled in on studentConnect.

-To withdraw from a unit after the Census Date you will need to submit a Change of Enrolment (available from your Faculty Student Office or Student Administration).
+To withdraw from a unit after the Census Date you will need to submit a Change of Enrolment form (available from your Faculty Student Office or Student Administration).
 You will remain financially liable for the fees of any unit/s you withdraw from.
-If it is after the Academic Withdrawal date, there will also be an academic penalty for withdrawing, unless you have been granted Special Consideration.
+If you withdraw after the Academic Withdrawal date, there will also be the academic penalty of an 'FN' fail grade for withdrawing, unless you have been granted Special Consideration.

-If you need advice on whether to withdraw, what the consequences may be and how they will affect you, see your Faculty Adviser or submit a query online y selecting "Email Us".
+If you need advice on whether to withdraw and what the consequences will be, then see your Faculty Adviser or submit a query via "Email Us".